farnooshaslanzadeh/node-app/README.md

 # Node application.
-Look at the Dockerfile for the instructions
+go to the docker file and make the changes